PUMPKIN PROJECT FOR KIDS!

 Cardboard inner tube crafts, mini pumpkins!

-Yes it’s pumpkin season, also reminding us that Halloween is back!!!
+Yes, it’s pumpkin season, reminding us that Halloween is back!

-A wave of orange balls, telling us now Autumn in once again upon us, the change of Summer to the Autumn season.
+A wave of orange balls reminds us Autumn season is once again upon us, the change from Summer to Autumn!

-As the days are getting shorterand darker earlier, with a chill in the air.
+As the days become shorter and darker earlier, with a chill in the air.

 Our heavier coats are pulled out of our wardrobes, woolly jumpers, scarves, hats and gloves and all.

-Did you know that a pumpkin is high in vitamin A, beta carotene, vitamin C, leutin, vitamin E, iron copper, potassium, high in fibre and over 90% water!
+Did you know that pumpkins are high in vitamin A, beta carotene, vitamin C, lutein, vitamin E, iron copper, potassium, and high in fibre and over 90% water?

-A perfect source for eye nutrition, like the carrot known for its source of vitamin A. Anything in bright colours especially ‘orange’ is regarded as a prime dietry addition to your well being,
+A perfect source for eye nutrition, like the carrot known for its source of vitamin A. Anything in bright colours especially ‘orange’ is regarded as a prime dietary addition to your well-being,

-Pumpkins are high in fibre and great tasting too, used in a variety of delicious mouth watering recipes, like Pumpkin soup, Pumpkin pie and cakes, muffins, lattes and smoothies.
+Pumpkins are high in fibre and great tasting too and can be used in a variety of delicious mouth-watering recipes, like Pumpkin soup, Pumpkin pie and cakes, muffins, lattes and smoothies.

 A superfood that provides excellent supplement for the health of your eyes, not forgetting the pumpkin seeds within it, that can be removed, cleaned up, roasted and made into yummy snacks full of protein, omega-3 and omega-6 fatty acids, biotin and zinc a natural health boost!

 So let’s move on to the ‘Pumpkin project for kids!
-I mentioned in a previous post on how you can convert a simple toilet innertube into an functional robotic arm and the name of this method or construction is called a ‘Torus’
+I mentioned in a previous post how you can convert a simple toilet innertube into a functional robotic arm and the name of this method or construction is called a ‘Torus’

 Simple, all you will need is one cardboard tube, some paint and tape.
 That’s it at least three resources.